How To Embrace Being the Black Sheep of the Family

 These roles have reversed since then.
 He has taken over the family business and is very successful at what he does.
 I am off traveling the world for most of the year, don’t hold a normal job, and refuse to get married.

-2. The Temporary Black Sheep
+2. The Reformed Black Sheep

+Of course, this is a form of opportunism.
+Those family members enjoy basking in their children’s fame.
 But take that success away, and these same people would still be criticizing.

-How To Deal With It
+How To Deal With Being the Black Sheep

 1. Stay Away From Triggers

 Stop exposing yourself to these triggers.
-If Uncle Danny always gives you a hard time at Christmas dinner over your life choices, simply don’t attend.
+If Uncle Danny always gives you a hard time at Christmas dinner over your life choices, don’t attend.

 2. Don’t Let Other People Guilt-Trip You